I Ran (So Far Away): Single release and legacy

 The single was promoted by a distinctive music video directed by Tony van den Ende in which the band members performed in a room covered in aluminum foil and mirrors.
 The cameras used to film the video are clearly visible in many of the background reflections, their stands also covered in foil.
 The video is an homage to Brian Eno and Robert Fripp's (No Pussyfooting) album cover, which was also portrayed by the Strokes in the video for their single, "The End Has No End," two decades later.
 The video received heavy rotation on MTV in the summer of 1982, and helped the single to become a hit.

 The band toured the United States extensively to promote the single, supporting Squeeze on their 1982 tour.
 As well as reaching number 9 on the Billboard Hot 100, "I Ran" peaked at number 3 on the Top Tracks chart and number 8 on the Hot Dance Club Play chart.
 Subsequently, the album reached number 10 on the Billboard 200.

 American pop-punk band Bowling for Soup recorded a cover of the song as a bonus track for the 2003 re-release of their album Drunk Enough to Dance.
 This version served as the theme song for DIC Entertainment's dub of the anime Saint Seiya (renamed Knights of the Zodiac).

+The song is one of six featured songs selected for the EPCOT enclosed roller coaster Guardians of the Galaxy: Cosmic Rewind at Walt Disney World.